What's New :

 • Nitrogen-phosphorous-potassium (NPK)

-• Industry experts say more than half the urea the country consumes comes from other nations like Canada, Israel, Jordon and Russia.
+• Industry experts say more than half the urea the country consumes comes from other nations like Canada, Israel, Jordon, and Russia.

-• Between 2018-19 and 2020-21, there was an almost 8 per cent increase in total fertiliser imports to nearly 203.3 lakh tonnes from 188.4 lakh tonnes.
+• Between 2018-19 and 2020-21, there was an almost 8 percent increase in total fertilizer imports to nearly 203.3 lakh tonnes from 188.4 lakh tonnes.

 Fertilizer policy in India